schowdhury8/YoRPG_TheKnowledgeableOctocats/README.md

 A **defensive** class that has no chance in the battlefield, but is instrumental in the team's victory from behind the scenes, providing support and healing through its **engineering proficiency**.

 If anyone hasn't noticed yet, these characters are based on Valve's *Team Fortress 2*.

+##Extra Features
+These wild monster types can now be encountered in the game!
+Also, it was difficult to know how close we were to dying without being able to see our health, so we added that functionality in as well!

+##How to Play
+1. Compile YoRPG
+2. Run YoRPG
+3. Try to beat all the monsters and win the game!